T-Bone Accident Lawsuits in California

 What is a T-Bone Accident?

 T-bone accidents occur when one car drives into the side of another vehicle, usually causing serious injury and even death.
+They are also known as broadside collisions or side-impact collisions.
+They often happen at intersections or along roadways when people are attempting to change lanes.

+The driver who is hit on the side of their vehicle is often the most at risk for serious injury and death.
 Side-impact collisions are way more dangerous than regular accidents due to the fact they have a much higher chance of catastrophic injuries and death.

+In a T-bone accident, the only thing separating the occupants from the colliding vehicle is a door and a window.
 Even though most recent cars have side-impact airbags to protect passengers, T-bone accidents are still very deadly, especially when they occur at high speeds.

 According to the National Highway Traffic Safety Administration (NHTSA), there are approximately 8,000 people are killed each year in T-bone accidents in the United States, and many thousands more suffer severe injuries.